canjs/can-query-logic/doc/can-query-logic.md

     // searchB.
     difference(searchA, searchB){
         // if searchA's text contains searchB's text, then
-        // searchA has outside what searchB would return. if(searchA.value.includes(searchB.value)) {
+        // searchA has nothing outside what searchB would return. if(searchA.value.includes(searchB.value)) {
             // A:`food` \ B:`foo` => ∅
             return QueryLogic.EMPTY;